fitandfine/RosterInstallerBuild/README.txt

 📝 Roster Management System

-1. Run RosterManagerInstaller.exe to install the software.
+1. Run installer from dist folder.
 2. The program will initialize an empty database and create a 'Rosters' folder.
 3. Login:
    Username: admin